corda/corda/docs/source/corda-configuration-file.rst

     interfaces, and then by sending an IP discovery request to the network map service.
 Set to ``false`` to disable.

 :certificateSigningService: Certificate Signing Server address.
 It is used by the certificate signing request utility to
-    obtain SSL certificate.
-(See :doc:`permissioning` for more information.)
+    obtain SSL certificate (see :doc:`permissioning` for more information)